Date published: 31 August, 2017

 This must include:

-- aims and rationale for the project and how this will support delivery of the Scottish Forestry Strategy and land use strategy
+- aims and rationale for the project and how this will support delivery of Scotland's Forestry and Land Use strategies

 - summary of project implementation including a breakdown of the activities with clear milestones, outputs and timescale